Arkael-Dev/build-arkael/README.md

 Original Author: Kingfinik98
 Do not remove credit under GPLv2 compliance.
+## A Note on Open Source & Contribution

+To those who call themselves “kernel developers” but only fork, copy, and re-edit scripts without meaningful contribution:

+Open source under the GPL license allows usage, modification, and redistribution.
+However, ethics and integrity should always come first.

+Taking someone else's script, making minor changes, and claiming it as original hard work is not skill — it is simply copy-paste with new packaging.

+In the kernel world, real quality is reflected in:
+- The ability to fix bugs
+- Resolving complex build conflicts
+- Writing and adapting patches manually
+- Debugging bootloops
+- Consistent and meaningful commit history

+Not in renaming a repository or rewriting a README.

+Original work will always stand out.
+So will copy-paste projects.

+I do not seek recognition.
+Commit history never lies.

 ## Fork & Credit Notice
 Build Gki Android 12.5.10 Android 14 6.1 Android 15.6.6